 - 1. A current junior (rising senior) in good standing at Campbell University. - 2.
 A minimum grade point average of 3.0 on a 4.0 scale on all undergraduate coursework. - 3.
-A minimal score of 450 on the Graduate Management Admissions Test (GMAT), or a combined quantitative and verbal score of 298 or better on the Graduate Record Examination (GRE).

-4. For Non-Business Majors and Non-Sport Management Majors Only: Completion of the Business Administration minor as demonstration of undergraduate level competencies in Business.\
+Scores from either the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) General Test.
+Applicants meeting specific educational requirements or membership in the Truist Business Scholars Program, Trust Fellows Program, Business School Mentor, or Campbell University Honors Program may be considered for a GMAT/GRE Waiver. - 4.
+For Non-Business Majors and Non-Sport Management Majors Only: Completion of the Business Administration minor as demonstration of undergraduate level competencies in Business.